pm-harshad-mane/Mopub-LineItemCreation/readme.md

 7. Find the call in network panel "https://app.mopub.com/web-client/api/line-items/create"
 8. Right-click on this call in Network panel, select option "Copy" -> "Copy as cURL".
 9. Paste the copied content in a new text file on your computer, say "line-item-creation-call.txt".
-10. The "line-item-creation-call.txt" will look as following
+10. The "line-item-creation-call.txt" will look as following.
+This is the API call made to create your first Line Item.
+If you execute this curl command with all given parameters then it will crteate a new Line Item in MoPub UI with exactly same properties.
+Now we just have to execute the following CURL command by changing the Rate field as required.
 ```
 code
 ```